palmerev/intra-musical-project/intra_musical_project/README.md

 ### Some Known Issues
 - **NOTE**: Login system is insecure and is for demonstration purposes only
-- Query that generates results currently fails to return the results list
 - Audio for playing both notes in an interval could be improved with Tone.js polysynth instead of overlapping notes
-- Only tested on Chrome and Firefox, Web Audio API support varies
+- Only tested on recent versions of Chrome and Firefox, Web Audio API support varies across browsers